8n8/bigwebthing/README.md

 Then the client should just listen on the connection.
 The server will post any messages that it receives or has received from other users down this connection.
-They will be the same as those uploaded in route 5/sendmessage of the HTTP API, but prefixed with a four-byte Little-Endian length.
+They will be prefixed with a four-byte Little-Endian length.

 ## HTTP API